 The Sustainable Development Goals (SDGs) and the Continental Education Strategy for Africa set a framework to cope with Africa’s challenges in education.
-Governments in sub-Saharan Africa typically invest 5% or more of GNP on education and this is boosted by others including development funds, corporate companies and non-profits (NGOs).
+Governments in sub-Saharan Africa typically invest 5% or more of GNP in education and this is boosted by others including development funds, corporate companies and non-profits (NGOs).

 The research, data and evaluation of impact, critical to making the right policy and choices for everyone investing in education, is improving considerably.
 Yet this knowledge is of variable quality, can be hard to access and is often incomplete.
+It can be hard to find African research on education and even harder for African researchers to get their work published and achieve awareness and influence.
+We want to change this.

 We believe there is an opportunity to increase the effectiveness of spending and to attract additional capital to this fundamentally important area.

 By 2050, Africa’s young population will increase by nearly 50 percent and 450 million workers are projected to join the workforce in the next decade.
 Many African nations already face multiple, complex and systemic challenges in delivering the education their societies need.
-Colleges, universities, and vocational courses

 With this context, we strongly believe that: